-Australia cuts rate to record low 0.5% because of virus
+Australia cuts rate to record low 0.5% to fight virus impact

 CANBERRA, Australia (AP) — Australia’s central bank on Tuesday cut its benchmark interest rate by a quarter of a percentage point to a record low of 0.5% in response to the economic shock of the new coronavirus.

-The reduction at the Reserve Bank of Australia’s monthly meeting is the first since October last year and the fourth since June last year.
+The reduction at the Reserve Bank of Australia’s monthly meeting is the first since October and the fourth since June.
+It was announced hours before financial leaders and central bank governors of other major industrial nations planned to hold a teleconference to discuss ways to confront the crisis.

 Reserve Bank Governor Philip Lowe said his board took the decision to “to support the economy as it responds to the global coronavirus outbreak.”